ngs-lang/ngs/doc/ngslang.1.md

 		# Output: 10
 	}

-# METHODS, METHOD IMPLEMENTATIONS AND CALLING
+# Methods, method implementations and calling

 Each value in NGS has a type, similar to many other languages.
 One of the main features of NGS is choosing the correct **method implementation** based on types of the arguments:
 Let's start with the following snippet: